 At this point, MATTEL decided to change the packaging of the figures from cardboard boxes to blister packs.
 The first blister pack figures released by the toymaker were a wave called the Mega Heroes, which were nothing more than a reissue of already existing figures, but changing their packaging.

-After these, they launched this three-figure mini wave called Night Fighters, with three new figures of the main characters of the series, the figures of this wave are, together with those of the next one, the most expensive and complicated figures to obtain, these stand out for being figures with many more accessories than the rest of the figures of the collection.
+Following these releases, they launched this mini-wave of three figures called Night Fighters, featuring three new figures of the series’ main characters.
+The figures in this wave, along with those in the next one, are the most expensive and hardest to find; they stand out for having far more accessories than the rest of the figures in the collection typically do.

 Space Force